FairwindsOps/azure-terraform-modules/aks_cluster/README.md

 ## Virtual Network

 This module provisions an AKS cluster within Azure.
+By default, this module will provision three AAD Applications and tie the cluster to Azure Active Directory.
+A `clusteradmin` group is created in AAD, where AKS administrators can be added.

 ## Requirements

 - Terraform v0.12.13+
 - Azure account and credentials
+- Logged into the Azure cli
 - Azure resource group
 - Azure virtual network and subnet